Sehnaz Kiymaz Bahceci

 The Women’s Major Group (WMG) for Sustainable Development (SD) is the focal point for UN-DESA, ECOSOC and the General Assembly for all UN Sustainable Development policies.
-The WMG consist of 2 divisions.
-The WMG for “Sustainable Development” responsibility covers the Rio+20 outcome (SDGs, Financing for Sustainable Development, Small Island Development States SIDS, Technology) and the Post-2015 development agenda process.
-It covers the global and regional policy processes of the United Nations.
+The mandate of the WMG for Sustainable Development covers Agenda 2030 for Sustainable Development (formerly post-2015), including the Sustainable Development Goals and Indicators, the Technology Facilitation Mechanism and the High Level Political Forum (a key space for follow-up and review).
+It covers the Rio+20 outcome (SDGs, Financing for Sustainable Development, Small Island Development States SIDS, Technology).
+It also covers the global and regional policy processes of the United Nations.

-The Women’s Major Group (WMG) on “Environmental Policies” follows the policies processes related to the UN Environment Program (UNEP) and the policy processes governed by UNEP such as “Sustainable Consumption and Production” and “Chemicals Conventions”.
+The Women’s Major Group (WMG) on Environmental Policies follows the policy processes related to the UN Environment Program (UNEP) and those governed by UNEP such as Sustainable Consumption and Production and the Chemicals Conventions.